Bloodlines (comics): Blood Pack Members

 Loria would die in the final issue of the series.
-Most of the team's members - Ballistic, Geist, Mongrel, Nightblade and Razorsharp - were slain by Superboy-Prime in Infinite Crisis #7, the final issue of the 2005-2006 DC event, incinerated by his heat vision.
-During the events of Blackest Night, the five slain heroes were reanimated as members of the Black Lantern Corps and head for Earth Prime to torment Superboy-Prime.
-He destroys them by using the black ring cycling through the power set of emotions, resulting in a burst of colored energy that destroys Black Lanterns.
-Geist and Nightblade would later appear during Final Crisis, amongst a large group of "forgotten" characters encountering Superman in Limbo.
+Most of the team's members - Ballistic, Geist, Mongrel, Nightblade, and Razorsharp - were killed by Superboy-Prime in Infinite Crisis (2005).
+During Blackest Night (2009), the five are reanimated as members of the Black Lantern Corps and battle Superboy-Prime.
+He destroys them by using a Black Lantern power ring to cycle through the emotional spectrum, creating a burst of colored energy.
+Geist and Nightblade appear during Final Crisis amongst a large group of "forgotten" characters encountering Superman in Limbo.

 A new Blood Pack was introduced in Faces of Evil: Prometheus, made up of other surviving Bloodlines heroes.
 Led by Argus, the team included Gunfire, Anima, and Hook.
 Hook was killed by an impostor Prometheus.
 Gunfire's hands were amputated and Anima was killed in an ensuing encounter with the real Prometheus.

 Chapter order

 Bloodlines was divided into four "chapters": Outbreak, Earthplague, Deathstorm, and Bloodbath.
 The order of the storyline is as follows: